corticon/documentation/docs/Dynamic-Forms/Rendering-the-Rules/README.md

 2. The data from the user's responses that are accrued throughout the form.
 3. Data created by the decision service over the course of a form based upon an 'under the covers' decision.
 For example, the decision service might compute the total expenses sum,  then use that total in another step to decide to skip some questions based on whether the total is less than say $1000.

-> Note: In the rest of this document, when we reference an item as UI.fieldName we mean to reference the top level entity item at index 0 from the payload (that is UI.fieldName is a short hand notation for payload[0].fieldName).
+> Note: In the rest of this document, when we reference an item as `UI.fieldName` we mean to reference the top level entity item at index 0 from the payload (that is, `UI.fieldName` is a short hand notation for `payload[0].fieldName`).

 # Maintaining the State of a Form

 The CSC maintains the state of the overall flow by:
 1. Keeping a variable for the current stage to execute and setting the next stage to execute based on instructions from the decision service.
-Specifically, the decision service sets the attribute UI.nextStageNumber to specify the next step in the flow.
-Thus, when the CSC is ready for the next step in the flow, it invokes the decision service by setting UI.currentStageNumber to UI.nextStageNumber in the input payload of the decision service.
+Specifically, the decision service sets the attribute `UI.nextStageNumber` to specify the next step in the flow.
+Thus, when the CSC is ready for the next step in the flow, it invokes the decision service by setting `UI.currentStageNumber` to `UI.nextStageNumber` in the input payload of the decision service.
 2. Keeping a variable to an object literal for the set of data (answers) entered at each step.
-   The answers are stored in specific fieldecision service , again as specified by the decision service
-  .
-Specifically, the field is specified in each UIControl as field UIControl.fieldName.
+   The answers are stored in specific field decision service, again as specified by the decision service.
+Specifically, the field is specified in each `UIControl` as field `UIControl.fieldName`.
-3. Upon receiving a “done” instruction from the decision service (a notification of the end of the flow), it is expected the collected data will be passed to another function or process; typically an event will be raised with a pointer to the JSON data collected during the flow.
-Specifically, this is specified in the UI.done attribute.
+3. Upon receiving a `done` instruction from the decision service (a notification of the end of the flow), it is expected the collected data will be passed to another function or process; typically an event will be raised with a pointer to the JSON data collected during the flow.
+Specifically, this is specified in the `UI.done` attribute.

 It’s important to keep in mind that the decision service does not maintain any state.